 Security Role Name Description anyone In case the opennms-webapp-remoting package is installed, any user can download the Java Webstart installation package for the remote poller from http://opennms.server:8980/opennms-remoting/webstart/app.jnlp.
 ROLE_ANONYMO US Allows HTTP OPTIONS request to show allowed HTTP methods on a ReST resources and the login and logout page of the Web User Interface.
 ROLE_ADMIN Permissions to create, read, update and delete in the Web User Interface and the ReST API .
 ROLE_ASSET_EDI TOR Permissions to just update the asset records from nodes.
 ROLE_DASHBOA RD Allow users to just have access to the Dashboard .
+ROLE_DELEGATE Allows actions (such as acknowledging an alarm) to be performed on behalf of another user.
 ROLE_JMX Allows retrieving JMX metrics but does not allow executing MBeans of the OpenNMS Horizon JVM, even if they just return simple values.
 ROLE_MINION Minimal amount of permissions required for a Minion to operate.
 ROLE_MOBILE Allow user to use OpenNMS COMPASS mobile application to acknowledge Alarms and Notifications via the ReST API.
 ROLE_PROVISIO N Allow user to use the Provisioning System and configure SNMP in OpenNMS Horizon to access management information from devices.
 ROLE_READONL Y Limited to just read information in the Web User Interface and are no possibility to change Alarm states or Notifications .
 ROLE_REMOTING Permissions to allow access from a Remote Poller instance to exchange monitoring information.
 ROLE_REST Allow users interact with the whole ReST API of OpenNMS Horizon ROLE_RTC Exchange information with the OpenNMS Horizon Real-Time Console for availability calculations.
 ROLE_USER Default permissions of a new created user to interact with the Web User Interface which allow to escalate and acknowledge Alarms and Notifications .